 The future of the Texas Hill Country really lies in the hands of next generations.
 Kids spend so much time at the computer, playing organized team sports and preparing for standardized tests, how will they learn about our water systems, native plants and land stewardship strategies?

 HCA strives to be an important resource for those who wish to follow legislation related the Hill Country’s natural resources and scenic beauty.
-The 84th session begins January 13th, 2015.
+The 86th session began January 8th, 2019.